divideandconquer/negotiator/README.md

 	// This creates a content negotiator can handle JSON and XML, defaults to json, and doesn't pretty print cn := negotiator.NewJsonXmlContentNegotiator(negotiator.JsonEncoder{false}, w, false)

-	// To add your own mimetypes and encoders use the AddEncoder function:
+	// To add your own mime types and encoders use the AddEncoder function:
 	//cn.AddEncoder("text/html", htmlEncoder)

 	c.MapTo(cn, (*negotiator.Negotiator)(nil))